potocnikluka/neovim-settings/README.md

 	- Tabline appears if there are at least two tabs.
 	- Both statusline and tabline show + if the file has been edited.

-* Toggle terminal with F4.
+* Toggle terminal with "F4".
 * In editor, type ```:R``` to asynchronously run the program in the side split.
 Toggle the terminal running the program with "Shift + e", if there is no nothing running "Shift - e" will run the program.
-	- Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL AND RUNNING THE PROGRAM.
+	- Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL.

 * Format current file with ",f".
 	- By default formating will only indent the whole file.